degconnect/ethos-fabric/README.md

 # ethos-fabric
-Fabric task to be used when mining rigs using EthosOS
+Fabric tasks to be used when mining rigs using EthosOS

 ## How to start using it